bhj/gl-chromakey/README.md

 ### `.render(options?: RenderOptions): GLChromaKey`

 Processes the source element's current frame and paints to the target canvas.

+ - `options`: optional object with render settings:
+   - `passthrough`: Boolean to skip chroma key processing and draw the source frame verbatim (default=`false`)

 The following excerpt shows usage with a video element and a [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) loop:

 ```js
 let frameId